 - Make the Natural Resource Information System Advisory Committee active again and update the NRIS Core Funding MOU. - We need to fill open NRIS Advisory Committee seats (DNRC, Dept of Ag) before the end of March to ensure an update MOU is signed by June 30.
-Should target April 30 as a deadline for having a draft updated MOU to distribute among partner agencies. - Update, July 2017 While well behind schedule, a draft of an updated NRIS MOU has been distributed to NRIS Advisory Committee members and a tentative NRIS AC meeting date has been set for August 7. - Update, September 2016 The meeting of the NRIS Advisory Committee went well with several suggestions for revising the core funding MOU.
-We are currently trying to identify the right people to work with in our partner agencies as many of the existing Advisory Committee representatives feel that different people in there agencies should be involved in a deeper discussion of NRIS funding strategies. - Develop partnerships beyond NRIS data partners to enhance State Publications, Natural Resources, and MSDI Collections (Professional Development as well?) - This is a longer-term project.
+Should target April 30 as a deadline for having a draft updated MOU to distribute among partner agencies.

+- Update, July 2017 While well behind schedule, a draft of an updated NRIS MOU has been distributed to NRIS Advisory Committee members and a tentative NRIS AC meeting date has been set for August 7. - Update, September 2017 The meeting of the NRIS Advisory Committee went well with several suggestions for revising the core funding MOU.
+We are currently trying to identify the right people to work with in our partner agencies as many of the existing Advisory Committee representatives feel that different people in there agencies should be involved in a deeper discussion of NRIS funding strategies. - Update, November 2017 Updated NRIS MOUs have been distributed to the 5 Core Funding agencies.
+One has already been signed and returned and we will likely have 2-3 more before the December Commission meeting.
+All 5 should be finalized by the end of the calendar year.
+We have a new representative from the Office of the Commissioner of Higher Education (Frieda Houser) and we hope to have remaining vacancies filled by year end as well.
+This will put us in position to begin discussing possible funding model changes early in the next calendar year. - Develop partnerships beyond NRIS data partners to enhance State Publications, Natural Resources, and MSDI Collections (Professional Development as well?) - This is a longer-term project.
 While I think we can be having some discussions with partners now, I think some of this will follow the initial NRIS Advisory Committee meetings.

 Inputs Outputs Outcomes Impacts Staff and agency rep time to meet, review existing MOU, and create a framework for updating or creating a new agreement An updated memorandum of understanding between NRIS and core funding agencies that may also be used to encourage other non-named agencies to partner with and support MSL programs and services MSL better understands the needs of partner agencies and agency NRIS Advisory Committee representatives are more informed of MSL resources.
-Agency NRIS AC representatives are comfortable communicating with staff in their agencies and with their partners about MSL has to offer.
-Usage of MSL resources increases and A supportive set of core partnerships that serves as the foundation for establishing additional funding and data source partnerships. time spent explaining the value when invoices are sent to partners is minimized
+Agency NRIS AC representatives are comfortable communicating with staff in A supportive set of core partnerships that serves as the foundation for establishing additional funding and data source partnerships.